 - food recall procedures

 It should be noted that food manufacturing businesses applying to operate as a home occupation are limited to producing low risk foods as outlined in the City's Fact Sheet 'Preparing Food at Home for Sale'.
-These businesses are also required to submit a development application with planning services.

 Do I need a food business registration to hold a sausage sizzle?

 Sausage sizzles operated by charitable organisations or community groups are not required to register as a food business, but are required to notify the local government authority.
 The following steps are involved to notify us of a food business: